The canonical ring of a stacky curve: Main result

 \section{Main result}

-In this paper, we consider canonical rings in a general context including the ones above, as follows.
-A \defiindex{stacky curve} $\XX$ over a field $k$ is a smooth proper geometrically connected Deligne-Mumford stack of dimension $1$ over $k$ with non-gerby generic point.
-A stacky curve is \defiindex{tame} if its stabilizers are coprime to $\Char k$.
+In this monograph, we consider presentations for canonical rings in a general context as follows.
+A \defiindex{stacky curve} $\XX$ over a field $k$ is a smooth proper geometrically connected Deligne--Mumford stack of dimension $1$ over $k$ with a dense open subscheme.
+A stacky curve is \defiindex{tame} if its stabilizers have order not divisible by $\Char k$.
 (For more on stacky curves, see chapter~\ref{ch:stacky-curves}.)
-A \defiindex{log stacky curve} $(\XX,\Delta)$ is a stacky curve $\XX$ equipped with a divisor $\Delta$ which is a sum of distinct points with trivial stabilizer.
+A \defiindex{log stacky curve} $(\XX,\Delta)$ is a stacky curve $\XX$ equipped with a divisor $\Delta$ which is a sum of distinct points each with trivial stabilizer.
+(One could consider more general log structures---but see Remark~\ref{rmk:logstructtoohard}.)
+The notion of the \defiindex{signature} $(g;e_1,\dots,e_r;\delta)$ of a tame log stacky curve $(\XX,\Delta)$ extends in a natural way: $g$ is the genus of the coarse space $X$ of $\XX$, there are $r$ stacky points with (necessarily cyclic) stabilizers of order $e_i \in \Z_{\geq 2}$, and $\delta=\deg \Delta \in \Z_{\geq 0}$.
+We accordingly define the \defiindex{Euler characteristic}